oshea00/pytorchcuda/README.md

 ## Scripts
 * train.py and inference.py
     - straight from the PyTorch getting started.
 Shows how to save and load a trained model.

 * transformerpipeline.py
     - demos the pipeline "helper" swiss army knife.

 * tensors.py
     - basic tensor operations and cuda

-* Microsoft phi 1.5 SML (Small Language Model) capable of non-trivial code/language one-shot results that can be run on a laptop/phone...
+* Microsoft phi 1.5 SML (Small Language Model) capable of non-trivial code/language one-shot results that can be run on a laptop/phone.
+Example run on RTX3050Ti Laptop GPU takes 8 seconds.

+* Microsoft phi 2 SML (Small Language Model) capable of non-trivial code/language one-shot results that can be run on a laptop/phone.
+Example run on RTX3050Ti Laptop GPU takes 88 seconds.